opentechinstitute/commotion-docs/commotionwireless.net/docs/guides-howtos/access-point-setup/index.md

 ![AP without NAT diagram](/files/AP-diagram-without-NAT.png)

-* The Commotion router is configured to always provide DHCP on the WAN port, and has the AP disabled.
+* The Commotion router is configured to always provide DHCP on the WAN port, and has the AP disabled or removed.
 * The Access Point router is configured to have DHCP off, and has the cable from the Commotion router plugged in the **yellow LAN port**.
+The blue WAN port is not used.

+#### Router as pass-through with default firmware

+#### Router as pass-through with Commotion firmware